oils-for-unix/oils/doc/oil-language-tour.md

 [QSN]: qsn.html

-It lets you encode arbitrary byte strings into a single (readable) line, including those with newlines and terminal escape sequenecs.
+It lets you encode arbitrary byte strings into a single (readable) line, including those with newlines and terminal escape sequences.

 Example: